badpaybad/DDDEventSourcing/README.md

 ## DomainDrivenDesign.Core.Implements
 (namespace or folder)
 - U can place your thin query facade eg: TestDbContext.
 And Implement your own EventPublisher
+- Do your own code base of your project here

 # DDD reference
 https://github.com/heynickc/awesome-ddd